-The PW1 pattern of the spring temperature response to GHGs is associated with zonal wind changes of opposite sign in the Eastern and Western Hemispheres (Fig. 5f).
-The Pacific sector is characterized by a weakening of the polar night jet on its equatorward flank and a strengthening on its poleward flank, while the opposite occurs over the Atlantic and Indian sectors.
-This implies a shift of the polar vortex towards South Africa in austral spring driven by increasing GHGs.
+of the polar night jet on its equatorward flank and a strengthening on its poleward flank, while the opposite occurs over the Atlantic and Indian sectors.
+This implies a shift in the polar vortex towards South Africa in austral spring driven by increasing GHGs.
 In contrast, ozone recovery leads to a circumpolar weakening of the polar night jet (Fig. 5c).
-The total stratospheric zonal wind change in October

-(Fig. 6c) consists of a weakening of the polar night jet, which peaks over the Pacific sector, where the GHG effect reinforces the weakening due to ozone recovery.
-The maximum weakening in this region reaches 16.5 m s-1 or 41% of the current day October climatological strength of the polar vortex.
-At midlatitudes over the Atlantic and Indian sectors the GHG effect dominates and the outer flank of the polar vortex strengthens, while the easterlies weaken.
-The maps showing the temperature and zonal wind changes in Figs. 5 and 6 demonstrate that important GHG-induced changes are missed if only changes in zonal mean fields are investigated.
+The total stratospheric zonal wind change in October (Fig. 6c) consists of a weakening of the polar night jet, which peaks over the Pacific sector, where the GHG effect reinforces the weakening due to ozone recovery.
+The maximum weakening in this region reaches 16.5 m s^{-1} , or 41 % of the current-day October climatological strength of the polar vortex.
+At midlatitudes over the Atlantic and Indian sectors the GHG effect dominates, and the outer flank of the polar vortex strengthens, while the easterlies weaken.
+The maps showing the temperature and zonal wind changes in Figs. 5 and 6 demonstrate that important GHG-induced changes are missed if only changes in zonal-mean fields are investigated.

-The total zonal wind change in the CMIP6 ${\rm O_3}$ ensemble (Fig. 6f) resembles that caused by GHGs, indicating that the ozone effect is weaker in this ensemble.
-The magnitude of the polar vortex weakening is significantly larger in INTERACT ${\rm O_3}$ than in CMIP6 ${\rm O_3}$ over the Pacific sector (Fig. 6i).
-At the same time, the strengthening over the Indian sector is weaker in INTERACT ${\rm O_3}$ than in CMIP6 ${\rm O_3}$ .
-These differences arise from the different temperature response in the two ensembles (Fig. 6b, e and h).
-The total temperature change in CMIP6 ${\rm O_3}$ retains more of the PW1 structure caused by GHGs.
+The total zonal wind change in the CMIP6_O3 ensemble (Fig. 6f) resembles that caused by GHGs, indicating that the ozone effect is weaker in this ensemble.
+The magnitude of the polar vortex weakening is significantly larger in INTERACT_O3 than in CMIP6_O3 over the Pacific sector (Fig. 6i).
+At the same time, the strengthening over the Indian sector is weaker in INTERACT_O3 than in CMIP6_O3.
+These differences arise from the different temperature response in the two ensembles (Fig. 6b, e, and h).
+The total temperature change in CMIP6_O3 retains more of the PW1 structure caused by GHGs.
 This suggests that the increase in GHGs plays a more dominant role in driving the temperature changes in this ensemble.
-The region of increasing temperature is shifted eastward and the maximum warming is weaker by about 3 K in CMIP6 ${\rm O_3}$ compared to INTERACT ${\rm O_3}$ .
-The eastwards shift is even more noticeble in the changes experienced by the PW1 in CMIP6 ${\rm O_3}$ compared to INTERACT ${\rm O_3}$ (Fig. 7c and d).
+The region of increasing temperature is shifted eastward, and the maximum warming is weaker by about 3 K in CMIP6 O3 compared to INTERACT_O3.
+The eastwards shift is even more noticeable in the changes experienced by the PW1 in CMIP6_O3 compared to INTERACT_O3 (Fig. 7c and d).

-These differences in the temperature response can be partly explained by the patterns of ozone recovery in INTERACT\O3 and prescribed to CMIP6\O3 (Fig. 6a, d).
-There is a stronger increase in ozone over the Pacific sector in INTERACT\O3 (Fig. 6g), with ozone recovery peaking between the Antarctic Peninsula and the Ross Sea this ensemble (Fig. 6a).
+These differences in the temperature response can be partly explained by the patterns of ozone recovery in INTERACT_O3 and prescribed to CMIP6_O3 (Fig. 6a and d).
+There is a stronger increase in ozone over the Pacific sector in INTERACT_O3 (Fig. 6g), with ozone recovery peaking between the Antarctic Peninsula and the Ross Sea in this ensemble (Fig. 6a).
 In contrast, ozone recovery peaks over the Weddell Sea in the CMIP6 field (Fig. 6b).
 The different ozone recovery patterns cause the temperature response to ozone recovery to offset and reinforce the response to increasing GHGs in different regions in the two ensembles.
-At the same time, the smaller ozone increase in CMIP6\O3 leads to an overall weaker response to ozone recovery and to GHGs playing a more important role in this ensemble.
-We also note that the shape and the magnitude of the current day ozone hole differs between INTERACT\O3 and CMIP6\O3 (contours in Fig. 6a and d), with the ozone hole in CMIP6\O3 being displaced towards South Africa and the ozone hole in INTERACT\O3 being displaced towards South America.
+At the same time, the smaller ozone increase in CMIP6_O3 leads to an overall weaker response to ozone recovery and to GHGs playing a more important role in this ensemble.
+We also note that the shape and the magnitude of the current-day ozone hole differ between INTERACT_O3 and CMIP6_O3 (contours in Fig. 6a and d), with the ozone hole in $CMIP6{O_3}$ being displaced towards South Africa and the ozone hole in INTERACT_O3 being displaced towards South America.